javatask/javatask-articles/draft-64ca830af7c2bd000f78ec28.md

 # Summary

-In this article, we demonstrate how to connect Authentication, Backend, and Frontend securely using a CloudFormation template for a Single Page Application (SPA).
+In this article, I demonstrate how to connect Authentication, Backend, and Frontend securely using a CloudFormation template for a Single Page Application (SPA).
 We cover updating the Frontend and Backend templates, integrating AWS Cognito with API Gateway for authorization, and testing the final product.
 By the end of this tutorial, you'll have a secure and nearly production-ready SPA setup.

 In the next part, I'll show your final script that can do a "one-click" deployment of our application.